 How to stay focused?
 How to have a game plan that you believe in?

-Here are 5 strategies to keep you going, when the going gets tough.
-(Each strategy can be used individually, but I would suggest that you adopt it as a process – starting from 1 to 5)
+Here are 5 strategies to achieve your goals.
+(Each strategy can be used individually, but it’s best to adopt it as a process – starting from 1 to 5)

 - Know (Know Your Long-Term Goals)

 - Believe (Believe in Yourself)